japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CompactibleFileStreamLog.md

 deserialize(in: InputStream): Array[T]
 ----

-NOTE: `deserialize` is part of the <<spark-sql-streaming-HDFSMetadataLog.adoc#deserialize, HDFSMetadataLog Contract>> to...FIXME.
+NOTE: `deserialize` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#deserialize, HDFSMetadataLog Contract>> to...FIXME.

 `deserialize`...FIXME